Clark County Ohio assistance programs.

 Emergency Financial Assistance program - May offer free food for hungry families and individuals and cash assistance to help with rent, heating and utility bill issues.
 Grants from the charity may also be used for security deposits.
 A focus is on those people who will have power shut off or who are facing an eviction.

 Emergency Food Pantry - People in Clark County and Springfield can stop by up to once a month and receive enough groceries and food for three meals a day.
 The items passed out will last for a maximum length of three days for each member of the household.
 In addition, clients of the pantry are also able to receive personal hygiene products and items, which are in addition to the groceries.
-Click here for more information on food banks in Ohio.
+Click here for more information on food banks, both nationwide and in Ohio.

 The Clark County Catholic Charities supports the following towns in Clark County Ohio.
 Springfield, Donnelsville, New Carlisle, Enon, South Vienna, South Charleston, North Hampton, Lawrenceville, Tremont City, Cedarville, Catawba, Harmony, and Medway.
 More Clark County Catholic Charity programs.